robertbraeutigam/scan/README.md

 * Query Id (4 bytes) // TODO: Why 4 bytes?
 1 should be enough, since it only must be remembered for 10 seconds
 * Target query static keys...
 (32 bytes each)

-The query can contain any number of target addresses between 0 and 100, for which the IP address is to be returned.
+The query can contain any number of target addresses between 0 and 16, for which the IP address is to be returned.

 The query Id is a strictly increasing number for each query.
 Devices should remember the last query Id for each host for 10 seconds and not respond if they already done so.

-This frame may get sent over UDP or TCP.
-In case the sender is set up to use a gateway, and presumably is not on the same administrative network as other devices, it may send the query through TCP directly to the gateway.
-Otherwise it is a broadcast UDP frame.
+This frame may get sent over a logical connection or to all devices.
+In case the sender is set up to use a gateway, and presumably is not on the same administrative network as other devices, it may send the query through a connection directly to the gateway.
+Otherwise it is a broadcast frame.

-If the frame is sent as a broadcast UDP message, all devices with the listed keys must respond to this query.
+If the frame is sent as a broadcast packet, all devices with the listed keys must respond to this query.
 If it is sent to a gateway, the gateway must respond.